Your Guide To Chinnar Wildlife Sanctuary In 2025

 Wildlife Safari

 Visitors can go on a jeep safari to encounter wildlife.
-Look for majestic elephants, powerful tigers, shrewd leopards, graceful deer, agile langurs, and various bird species.
+They can look for majestic elephants, powerful tigers, shrewd leopards, graceful deer, agile langurs, and various bird species.

 Trekking